AlejandroCano2001/Fruit-recognition-system/README.md

 ### Numpy

-If you use pip, you can install NumPy with:
+Should you use pip, you can install NumPy with:

 ```bash
 pip install numpy